mcapell/pelican-serenity/README.md

 - [ ] Do not use CDN and download all the requirements
 - [ ] Implement the template for each page
+- [ ] "How to install" and other instructions